-Contributing to a Traditional IRA can help to lower your tax burden for 2011 if you meet the following criteria: you are not currently eligible for a tax-deferred retirement plan, or you have an adjusted gross income of $56,000 or less for singles, or $90,000 or less for married couples filing jointly.
-If you are married, and your spouse is eligible for a company retirement plan, but you are not, your contribution is fully deductible as long as your combined annual income does not exceed $169,000.
+To claim the full deduction, you must not currently be eligible for a tax-deferred retirement plan, or you must have an adjusted gross income (AGI) of $58,000 or less for singles, or $92,000 or less for married couples filing jointly.
+If you are married filing jointly and your spouse is eligible for a company retirement plan but you are not, your contribution is fully deductible as long as your combined AGI does not exceed $173,000.

-If you meet the criteria but don’t need the additional deduction for 2011 and are expecting to owe more in taxes this year, consider opening an IRA for 2012.
-Between now and April 17, you may fund a Roth or Traditional IRA for either 2011 or 2012.
+If you meet the criteria but don’t need the additional deduction for 2012 and are expecting to owe more in taxes this year, consider opening an IRA for 2013.

-To ensure that you take advantage of all available tax free savings, tax credits and deductions for 2011, the time is right to consult with a licensed tax professional, such as an enrolled agent (EA).
-To locate an EA in your area, visit the searchable “Find an Enrolled Agent” directory at www.naea.org.
+To ensure that you take advantage of all available tax free savings, tax credits and deductions for 2012, or to start planning for tax year 2013, consult with a licensed tax professional, such as an enrolled agent (EA).

 About Enrolled Agents

-Enrolled agents are tax professionals licensed by the US Department of the Treasury to represent taxpayers before all administrative levels of the IRS.
+Enrolled agents (EAs) are America’s tax experts.
+They are the only federally-licensed tax practitioners who specialize in taxation and also have unlimited rights to represent taxpayers before the IRS.
 While attorneys and certified public accountants are also licensed, only enrolled agents specialize exclusively in taxes.
 Enrolled agents are required to complete many hours of continuing education each year to ensure they are up-to-date on the constantly changing tax code and must abide by a code of ethics.
-To find an enrolled agent in your area, visit the website of the National Association of Enrolled Agents at www.naea.org and look for the “Find an Enrolled Agent” directory.
+To locate an enrolled agent in your area, go to the “Find an Enrolled Agent” directory at www.naea.org.